asaser/NoteReact-App/README.md

 # Note APP (React-Firebase)

+## Important!!!
+If you want use this APP, you must get API key to firebase (look below "Firebase and API".

 ## About

 NoteReact-App is an application with which you can create your notes and easily manage them.
 This application also connects to the database (firebase)